 There are startups out there where a bunch of male recent college grads are making an app that helps parents coordinate babysitters.
 Those dudes are not parents and have never been babysitters.
 There are places where the expertise you think is ordinary and vaguely embarrassing is actually very valuable.
 I think those places will mostly be startups.
 You can apply to work at a startup even if they have no jobs listed.
 You need to pitch them on what value you can offer.
 Get comfortable pitching yourself, getting rejected, and pitching again.

 As for coding bootcamps, those programs have a MUCH HIGHER ROI than formal education in general.
 We’re talking $80K for a degree that isn’t particularly meant to lead to a specific job versus $12K for a program that takes less time and is intended to lead directly to a specific job.
 It’s probably a good move for you.
+But people are still going to want to know what you did before that (although somewhat less so), so my suggestions above still apply!

 Also of interest: